A Site For. Sore Backs

 Computing

-Clinical trials were undertaken to establish whether using the BackShape back support has a general effect on back pain over time, in addition to the known benefit of giving some immediate relief.
+Clinical trials were undertaken to establish whether using a suitable supplementary back support has a general effect on back pain over time, in addition to the known benefit of giving some immediate relief.

 Introduction :